PurpleBooth/whatismyip/README.md

 2001:0db8:85a3:0000:0000:8a2e:0370:7334
 ```

-You can also reverse those IPs, which is handy for checking VPNs and
+### Reverse DNS Lookup

-similar where you want to identify your gateway exit point
+The tool can perform reverse DNS lookups to display the hostname associated with each IP address.
+This is particularly useful for identifying VPN exit points or verifying network configurations:

 ``` shell,script(name="reverse",expected_exit_code=0)
 whatismyip -r